sararoma95/Re-ReND/README.md

 Note that each scene is large (~120GB).

 ### 3. Training
-We train on an A100 GPU for 2.5 days to reach 380k iterations.
-However, training for 1 day is enough to obtain good results.
+We train on an A100 GPU for 2.5 days to reach 380k iterations for synthetic scenes and 1 day to reach 150k iters for Tanks & Temples scenes.
 ```bash
 python main.py --config configs/chair.txt --train
 ```